Kitware/CMake/Help/manual/cmake-file-api.7.rst

 ``reply/``
   Holds reply files written by CMake whenever it runs to generate a build system.
-These are indexed by a `v1 Reply Index File`_ file that may reference additional `v1 Reply Files`_.
+These are indexed by a `v1 Reply Index File`_ that may reference additional `v1 Reply Files`_.
 CMake owns all reply files.
   Clients must never remove them.